-Superior students majoring in political science are considered for admission to the honors program upon the successful completion of five semesters or 80 credit hours (including at least 24 in political science).
-The program consists of a six-credit research project (PLSC 498 with a grade of B+ or better) in the first semester of the senior year, one graduate seminar in either the fall or spring semester, a six-credit thesis project (PLSC 499), and a successful defense of an honors thesis in the spring semester.
+Political Science majors who earn a 3.5 overall GPA are considered for admission to the honors program upon the successful completion of five semesters or 80 credit hours (including at least 24 in political science).
+The program consists of a six-credit research project (PLSC 498 with a grade of B+ or better) in the first semester of the senior year, a six-credit thesis project (PLSC 499), and a successful defense of an honors thesis in the spring semester.
+One graduate seminar in either the fall or spring semester is encouraged, but not required.
 Students should consult with the departmental honors director or the director of undergraduate studies for full information.

 - Independent Study

 Our department encourages political science majors to pursue internship opportunities to develop their skills, investigate careers and apply classroom learning in a professional environment -- while earning academic credit.